Online Therapy

 In many places there is a shortage of mental health professionals, or at least the type of therapist you would like, and this means that it can be difficult to find the best therapist for you.
 We now know that certain clients seek online therapy for practical/logistical and personal preferences, as well as clinical reasons.
 With a licensed clinician knowledgeable also in the area of area of telemental health, online therapy is convenient, secure and effective.

-I am trained in telebehavioral health, and use cutting edge technology for quality and security, for video conferencing tools, phone service, and encrypted email (all HIPAA secure), in order to provide you with the convenience of remote sessions that do not require a visit to my office, without having to sacrifice quality, security, or confidentiality.
+I am trained in telebehavioral health, and use specialized technology for quality and security, for video conferencing tools, phone service, and encrypted email (all HIPAA secure), in order to provide you with the convenience of remote sessions that do not require a visit to my office, without having to sacrifice quality, security, or confidentiality.

 What do I need in order to do therapy via the internet?